GDTEngine/GDTEngine/CONTRIBUTING.md

 This outlines the most important coding standards that are applicable to GDTEngine.
 The coding standards are enforced to maintain readability, consistency and easier maintenance.

 #### Layout of C++ Classes
+* Typedef, enums, nested classes, methods are first orderd by access specifiers then by name.
+* Member variables are first orderd by access specifiers, then the name of the type, and last the name.

 All C++ class declarations should follow this basic layout:
 ```cpp
 class CSomeClass